intel-iot-devkit/iot-devkit-samples/up2-leds/README.md

 2. Connect to the target using passwordless (recommended) or with password-based SSH.

 Passwordless Public Key-based Method (recommended):
 First, generate the public keys.
-For instructions, see the [Set up a new connection for your target](https://software.intel.com/en-us/developing-projects-with-intel-system-studio-c-2019-beta-creating-an-ssh-connection).
+For instructions, see [Set up a new connection for your target](https://software.intel.com/en-us/developing-projects-with-intel-system-studio-c-2019-beta-creating-an-ssh-connection).
 Second, use the generated keys to connect to the target.
-For instructions, see the [Login using public key](https://software.intel.com/en-us/developing-projects-with-intel-system-studio-c-2019-beta-connecting-to-target).
+For instructions, see [Login using public key](https://software.intel.com/en-us/developing-projects-with-intel-system-studio-c-2019-beta-connecting-to-target).

 Password-based Method:
 Log in as the root user to connect to the target.
-For instructions, see the [Authentication using password](https://software.intel.com/en-us/developing-projects-with-intel-system-studio-c-2019-beta-connecting-to-target).
+For instructions, see [Authentication using password](https://software.intel.com/en-us/developing-projects-with-intel-system-studio-c-2019-beta-connecting-to-target).
 Because of security concerns, this method is not recommended.

 ## Disclaimer